 Certificate of Completion

-If you have attended ten IAL modules (a decamod), and completed the required reflective elements, you can apply for a Certificate of Completion.
+If you have attended ten IAL modules, and completed the required reflective elements, you can apply for a Certificate of Completion.
 You should allow up to 30 hours of face to face and private time to participate sufficiently to gain a Certificate.
 There is no time limit on participating in all ten modules or in posting reflections: you simply apply for your Certificate of Completion when you have completed the requisite modules and reflections.
 You may also combine IAL modules with modules in the Academic Professional Development Program to complete a decamod.